 8. “Invisible” Ad Income

-If you don’t want to clutter up your site with ads, Repixel might be a compelling alternative.
+If you don’t want to clutter up your site with ads, Repixel [no longer active] might be a compelling alternative.

 The service lets you earn money from other companies that might want to reach your audience.
 After you paste in the Repixel script and set your prices, other companies will be able to market their offers to your readers around the web.